Monday, November 30, 2009

 Flour as needed.

-Take non stick pan, put the butter and wait until melt, add sugar and stir while cooking, when it begin to thicken add apples and lemon juice, bring to boil, lower the heat and cover it, add in cinnamon, let it simmer for 10 min, or until the apples will soften.
-It depend what kind of apples you are using.
-Make sure that temperature off all ingredients must be same.
-Or else when you add cold apples to hot caramel it will harden.
+Take non stick pan, put the butter and wait until it melts, add sugar and continuously stir while cooking, when it begins to thicken, add apples and lemon juice, bring to boil, lower the heat, add in cinnamon and cover the lid.
+Let it simmer for 10 min, or until apples will be soft.
+All depends what kind of apples you are using.
+Make sure that apples are warm otherwise when you put them into hot caramel, you will end up hard pieces of sugar.

-For the dough, melt the butter, add in cream, sugar, egg and baking powder and stir with hand mixer, until smooth.
-Add in flour until your dough will be hard but not too much.
+For the dough: mix melted butter and cream, add in sugar, egg and baking powder and mix with hand mixer, until smooth.
+Add in flour until you form medium hard dough.

-Take your baking pan, roll half of your dough and put it inside.
-Add in the apple mixture.
-From other half of the dough cut the stripes and put on your apples.
-Put in the oven for 50 min or until it will be ready.
-After sprinkle icing sugar on it.
+Take your baking pan, roll half of your dough and layer on the pan.
+Pour in the apple mixture.
+From other half of the dough cut out stripes and layer on your apples.
+Bake in the oven for 50 min or until it is ready.
+Take out your pie, let it cool down and sprinkle icing sugar on it.

-Apples must be like marmalade, it's juicy and smells great!!!
+Apples will be like a marmalade, the pie is wet and smells great!!!

 Yoqimli ishtaha!!!